 Whirlpool’s model with Scan-to-Cook technology takes fast, intuitive cooking to the next level.
 This over-the-range microwave for smart homes is loaded with tech-savvy features and an easy-to-use digital display.
 An app lets you control many microwave functions—you can even turn on the microwave’s convection mode and start the pre-heating cycle.

 While full-featured, over-the-range microwaves for smart homes are not always user-friendly, this innovative model is easy to use.
 The scan-to-cook functionality enables you to scan the barcode of many different frozen foods with an app on your phone.
 This information is sent to your microwave and triggers a series of step-by-step instructions from your microwave on how to perfectly heat that item.

 Even if you’re not big on pre-packaged frozen food, users appreciate that this microwave learns some of your most frequent functions and stores them—saving you time and steps in prepping your favorite foods or beverages.

-The Whirlpool WML55011HS is our top choice for a low-profile, over-the-range microwave that saves space without minimizing function.
-This slim model fits in the space of most under cabinet exhaust hoods.
-You won’t miss the ventilator, though, since this model features an exhaust fan rated for a surprising 400 CFM per minute.
+This microwave saves space without minimizing function.
+The slim model fits in the space of most under cabinet exhaust hoods.
+You won’t miss the ventilator, though, since this model features an exhaust fan rated for 400 CFM per minute.